peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ### CSR and Certificate Requirements

-When using this challenge type, there are a few requirements imposed on the certificate signing request (CSR) and the issued X.509 Certificate:
+When using this challenge type, both the certificate signing request (CSR) and the X.509 Certificate:

-* Both the CSR and the certificate MUST include a public key corresponding to the key used to satisfy the challenge.
+* MUST include a public key corresponding to the key used to satisfy the challenge.

-* Both the CSR and the certificate MUST include no Common Name, and must include a single Subject Alternative Name vlue corresponding to an `otherName` with an ID of **TBD**, containing an Octet String value corresponding to a UTF-8 encoding of the Requestor's Entity ID, that is, the value of the `sub` claim of the Requestor's Entity Configuration.
+* MUST include no Common Name, and must include a single Subject Alternative Name value corresponding to an `otherName` with an ID of **TBD**, containing an Octet String value corresponding to a UTF-8 encoding of the Requestor's Entity ID, that is, the value of the `sub` claim of the Requestor's Entity Configuration.